BlizzCrafter/MonoGame.Forms/README.md

 ### Building

-* The **MonoGame.Forms.DX** project uses a modified version of the MonoGame.Framework.
+* The **MonoGame.Forms** project uses a modified version of the MonoGame.Framework.
 It's called [MonoGame.Framework.WindowsDX.9000](https://www.nuget.org/packages/MonoGame.Framework.WindowsDX.9000/) (created by [nkast](https://github.com/nkast)), which is faster, memory optimized, bugfixed and supports full mouse & keyboard input within WindowsForms.
 You can also update MonoGame.Forms to a new MonoGame version very easily - just by updating the MonoGame.Framework.WindowsDX.9000 nuget package!
 * **MonoGame.Forms.GL**  - DEPRECATED! - faster alternative: [MonoGame.Template.Gtk.CSharp](https://www.nuget.org/packages/MonoGame.Template.Gtk.CSharp/) (created by [harry-cpp](https://github.com/harry-cpp)).

 #### Tips & Tricks / Dos & Don'ts

 * **Never** use **DoubleBuffering** on a custom control.
 It will cause flickering and slow downs.
 * If you experience scaling issues with your drawn content, then you might want to set the right **AutoScaleMode** of a Form containing a MonoGameControl:
 **`AutoScaleMode = System.Windows.Forms.AutoScaleMode.None;`**.
-If you want to turn off scaling of your whole application, then you need to add a **[Manifest-File](https://github.com/sqrMin1/MonoGame.Forms/blob/master/DPI_Aware_Application.md)**.
+If you want to turn off scaling of your whole application, then you need to add a **[Manifest-File](https://github.com/BlizzCrafter/MonoGame.Forms/blob/master/DPI_Aware_Application.md)**.
 **NEW**: Now you can also directly **[install the Visual Studio templates](https://marketplace.visualstudio.com/items?itemName=BlizzCrafter.MonoGameForms1337)**.

 # How-To
 #### Setup MonoGame.Forms

 First you need to make your MonoGame.Forms library ready to use.
-This step is very easy; you just need to compile the MonoGame.Forms.DX library from source and then just add the compiled DLL's to your project.
+This step is very easy; you just need to compile the MonoGame.Forms library from source and then just add the compiled DLL's to your project.

 ↳ _This is the prefered route, when you want to make you own custom changes to the library or extend it_.